Greg’s blog

 Note

 There is a small naming trap here.
 People often use 128k, 131k, 256k, 262k, 131072, and 262144 almost interchangeably when talking about context length.
 The confusion comes from mixing decimal kilo (1000) and binary kibi (1024) units.
 For example, the Hugging Face model card for Qwen lists qwen35moe.context_length as 262144.
-Dividing that by 1024 gives 256, so I will refer to it as a 256K-token context window throughout this post.
+Dividing by 1024 gives 256, so I call it a 256K-token context window throughout this post.

 The models I tested sit in this long-context range.
 Qwen 3.6 advertises a 256K-token context window, while Gemma 4 spans 128K for the smaller variants and 256K for the larger ones.
 Those advertised lengths are important, but they are not the same thing as “this will fit comfortably on my GPU.”